YingruWuGit/HiCKey/README.md

 0.05
 0.00005
 ```
-Note: the resolution should be 1 in this case.
+Note: the resolution should be 1 if the list form HiC data was derived form matrix form.

 If HiC data is "chr21_50kb.RAWobserved", then the "arguments_HiCKey.txt" can be:
 ```